top of page

 Instructor Karl Winter

-Karl began studying Leung Sheung Wing Chun in 2013 under the guidance of Chris Hanson, a student of Wong Siu in Los Angeles who was a direct Disciple of the late Grandmaster Leung Sheung.
-Karl Studied with Chris until 2018 and then began visiting Seattle to enrich his perspective and conceptional understanding under the tutelage of Sifu Stephen Elaimy of Seattle Wing Chun who is a student of Sigung Ken Chung.
+Karl began studying Leung Sheung Wing Chun in 2013 under the guidance of Chris Hanson, a student of Wong Siu in Los Angeles who was a student of the late Grandmaster Leung Sheung.
+Karl Studied with Chris until 2017 and then began visiting Seattle to enrich his perspective and conceptional understanding under the tutelage of Sifu Stephen Elaimy of Seattle Wing Chun.

 Karl refers to himself as a "Forever Student" and continues to grow in both conceptual understanding and practical application.